-In April 2020, we amended our lease agreement for its facility in Westlake Village, California to relocate to a new expanded space including 22,643 square feet.
-The lease will begin when the tenant improvements, the allowance for which is up to \$1.25 million, are substantially complete and terminates 91 months thereafter, with a renewal option for a term of 5 years.
+In April 2020, we amended our lease agreement for our facility in Westlake Village, California to relocate to a new expanded space including 22,643 square feet.
+The lease payments begin at the earlier of us occupying the space or 15 days from the completion of tenant improvements and terminate 91 months thereafter, with a renewal option term of 5 years.
 We will have a one-time option to cancel the lease after month 67.

 The lease is subject to fixed rate escalation increases with an initial base rent of \$76,000 per month and includes rent free periods aggregating approximately 1 year.
 The amended lease agreement provides for a tenant improvement allowance up to \$1.25 million.
-It also requires that we deliver a letter of credit to the landlord of \$1.5 million upon commencement, which is allowed to be reduced throughout the lease period as rent obligations are met.
+It also requires that we deliver a letter of credit to the landlord of \$1.5 million upon occupying the space, which is allowed to be reduced throughout the lease period as rent obligations are met.